The Comedy Man

 The Comedy Man is a 1964 British kitchen sink realism drama film directed by Alvin Rakoff and starring Kenneth More, Cecil Parker, Dennis Price and Billie Whitelaw.
 It depicts the life of a struggling actor in Swinging London.

 More later said that when he read the script he "was profoundly struck by its relevance to my own life, and to the lives of so many actors I had known."
 The film received limited distribution, being released on a double bill with Lord of the Flies (1963).
+It was More's last film as a film star, although he continued to star in stage plays and television.

 Plot

 Sacked from his job in provincial rep, actor Chick Byrd moves into digs in London with Julian, a fellow actor.
 Julian's career soars after a successful screen test, but Chick's meets with continued failure.
 After the suicide of an actor friend, Jack Lavery, Chick is informed by his widow that just after Jack's death he was offered a job by Tommy Morris, an agent.

 Chick contacts Tommy and takes Jack's job for a TV commercial.
 Chick finally finds fame when the commercial is a hit and he's signed for a series of commercials for breath mints.
-Confident of his talents for the first time, but fearing he may have sold out, Chick leaves London to return to rep.
+Confident of his talents for the first time, but fearing that he may have sold out, Chick leaves London to return to rep.